endercreeps/endercreeps/README.md

 # About me

-- A French student in his first year of IT studies
+- A French student in his second year of IT studies
 - Student at Valence (IUT of Valence)
 - Born in June 2005
 - Like CS since I was kid, started by my father